 The KLB Research Lab @ StFX

 Are you looking for student research opportunities?
 KLB Research welcomes undergraduate and graduate students from near and far.
+Graduate opportunities are provided through the MSc in Clinical Psychology program at Acadia Univrsity with research supervision under Dr. Blair at St. Francis Xavier University.
 Please complete the Application Form found here, or if you have questions, please send an email to Dr. Blair.
 To learn more about the research conducted by KLB Research, click here.

 Previously my student at the University of Utah, Kay is now a graduate student at Acadia University where she will be co-supervised on her Master's Thesis research by Dr. Diane Holmberg and myself.
 Kay will be studying the processes of giving and receiving social support within marginalized and diverse relationships.
 Kay has specific research and clinical interests in human sexuality, sexual trauma, and how relationships navigate through sexual challenges.
 Kay is a NSHRF Scotia Scholar supported by the Nova Scotia Health Research Foundation.